lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-4. After that, we can read the model bin file and get the weight information.
+4. Check for the proper number of inputs, and make sure that it has only one input as expected.

 ```cpp
         slog::info << "Checking Head Pose Network inputs" << slog::endl;